 Representative & Regional

 The best juniors will have an opportunity to participate in local and regional representative competitions.
 The local cricket association or Indoor Cricket Centre plays a critical role in providing appropriate opportunities for the best junior cricketers to compete in local and regional representative competitions.
 The School Sports associations in each state also provide opportunities for cricketers to test their skills against other zones and regions.
 Indoor Cricket and School Sport Australia also provide opportunities for the best cricketers at this level to be exposed to various national and international playing opportunities in their age group.

 In conjunction with States and Territories, School Sport Australia (SSA) and Cricket Australia are working together to strengthen and align the Australian Cricket Pathway.
-The best players in schools are identified and selected to compete in the National SSA Cricket Championships at 12’s and 15’s year age groups.
+The best players in schools are identified and selected to compete in the National SSA Cricket Championships at 12’s.

 Senior clubs are the heart and soul of many inclusive communities.
 There are many different playing standards and formats that can cater for a variety of needs.
 Whether you are young or young at heart there is an opportunity for you to play on a regular basis experiencing all the physical and social benefits that cricket offers.